jettro/semi-website/_guides/weaviate/current/query.md

 You can set multiple operands by providing an array.

-For example, these filters select based on the class Company with a higher revenue then 10.000.000 and who have more than 20.000 employees.
+For example, these filters select based on the class Company with a revenue higher than 10.000.000 and who have less than 20.000 employees.

 ```graphql
 {